YHangL123/House_price_prediction/README.md

 For the Visualization:

-* Select the data on GUI and click "Confirm" botton
+* Select the data on GUI and click "Confirm" botton  *(DO NOT SET MINIMUN VALUE GREATER THAN MAXIMUN VALUE)
 * Review the massage shown in massage box
 * If no error massage shown, click "Get Plots" botton and the results will save as pdf in assigned folder
 * Open pdf file saved in assigned folder to see the results

 For the Prediction:

-* Select the data on GUI and click "Confirm" botton
+* Select the data on GUI and click "Confirm" botton  *(DO NOT SET MINIMUN VALUE GREATER THAN MAXIMUN VALUE)
 * Review the massage shown in massage box
 * If no error massage shown, click "Get Predicts" botton and the results will save as pdf in assigned folder
 * Open pdf file saved in assigned folder to see the results